 One of the most difficult parts about back pain to address is the spectrum of how it can present.
 It can range from a dull, achy annoyance to sudden, sharp, and debilitating pain.
-Back pain may come on gradually over a long period of time and be related to wear and tear, age-related changes, or a sedentary lifestyle.
-It may also happen abruptly as a result of an injury from lifting, sports, or motor vehicle accident.
+Back pain may come on gradually over a long period of time.
+It can be related to wear and tear, age-related changes, or a sedentary lifestyle.
+Backache may also happen abruptly as a result of an injury from lifting, sports, or motor vehicle accidents.

 #1: Lighten the load

 It’s not only heavy lifting that can cause back pain, but it’s also the day-to-day loads that people carry around.
-From briefcases to purses to arms full of groceries, carrying one-sided or awkward loads can take its toll on your back.
+From briefcases to purses to arms full of groceries, carrying one-sided or awkward loads can hurt your back.
 Children are not exempt from this either – many school-aged kids are shouldering more weight than they should in their backpacks.
 Thankfully, there are some easy solutions to this problem.
-Everyone can benefit from emptying out their daily bag, briefcase, or purse and removing the extraneous items that accumulate over time.
-If you do need to carry around heavier loads, choosing a backpack helps to distribute the weight more symmetrically rather than carrying it over one shoulder or in one hand.
+Everyone can benefit from emptying out their daily bag, briefcase, or purse and removing the extraneous items.
+If you do need to carry around heavier loads, choose a backpack that distributes the weight more symmetrically.
+In addition, do not carry it over one shoulder or in one hand.

 #2: Put out your cigarette

-Aside from the obvious health risks that smoking poses, smokers are also more susceptible to developing back pain than their non-smoking peers.
+Smokers are more susceptible to developing back pain than their non-smoking peers.
 Smokers can experience a decrease in bone density, leading to weaker bones and a higher likelihood of injury.
-The nicotine in cigarettes also reduces blood flow to the discs in your spine, which can deprive them of the oxygen and nutrients they need to stay healthy.
+The nicotine in cigarettes also reduces blood flow to the discs in your spine.
+In short, this can deprive them of the oxygen and nutrients they need to stay healthy.
 When disc degenerate, they can cause pain and irritation to the nerve roots causing back pain and loss of mobility.

 #3: Work ergonomically

-Whether you spend your work days moving around or sitting at a desk, going about your daily tasks in an ergonomic matter can help protect your back from injury.
+Going about your daily work tasks in an ergonomic matter can help protect your back from injury.
 Avoiding rounding your shoulders and slouching forward no matter if you’re sitting or standing.
 If your job requires lifting, be sure to carry heavy loads as close to your body as possible and bend from the knees to pick things up from the floor.
 When sitting in an office chair, make sure that your knees are positioned slightly higher than your hips and choose a chair that offers good lumbar support.
 Sit-to-stand workstations also provide a good option for varying your work position throughout the day.